Purchasing Policy & Procedures.

 Frequency, term limits – Purchases of goods and services that are reoccurring may be solicited on a multiyear basis provided that the specification/scope of work remains constant from year to year.
 Solicitations beyond first year should be optional with a maximum term length of 36 months unless otherwise approved by the Purchasing department.

-The Purchasing department will conduct periodic audits to identify these scenarios and coordinate with the department to conduct such bidding process as needed.
+Repetitive Purchases – Procurement Services will conduct periodic audits to identify these scenarios and coordinate with the department to conduct such bidding process as needed.

 Sole source – In cases where a purchase valued above $5,000 cannot be competitively bid, it is necessary that a Sole Source Justification be attached to the purchase requisition when it is submitted to Purchasing.
 A supplier is considered a Sole Source in cases where only one product can meet the specification described by the requisitioner and only one supplier can provide that product nor does a viable substitute exist for that product.
 A Sole Source Justification should include sufficient detail to fully defend the position that a substitution of product or supplier is not possible.